NullVoxPopuli/website/content/2020-08-08-how-does-di-work.md

 how it's actually _simpler_ than _not_ having it at all.

-I can't speak to the Vue perspective, but professionally, I had my start to frontend development in React, and at the time there really only Redux and MobX for state management -- but I only had the privilege of working with Redux and eventually React's Context Provider/Consumer pattern.
+I can't speak to the Vue perspective, but professionally, I had my start to frontend development in React, and at the time there was really only Redux and MobX for state management -- but I only had the privilege of working with Redux and eventually React's Context Provider/Consumer pattern.
 There _is_ a little bit of overlap between React's Contexts and Ember's Services, but they differ in